 Here are some other tools we always have in our cars post-workout:

 - Towel, face and hand wipes – Clean up with the face wipes, and the towel will keep your ride fresh (no sweaty seats)!

 - Flip flops – Switching from your athletic shoes to flip flops feels great, even if you’re only a five-minute drive from home.

 - A separate bag to store your sweaty clothes and muddy shoes.

-- An extra bottle of plain water to mix with your ROCTANE Protein Recovery Drink Mix and a GU Shaker Bottle!
+- An extra bottle of plain water to mix with your ROCTANE Protein Recovery Drink Mix!

 - Wet shoes?
 Try stuffing them with old newspaper.
 The paper absorbs excess water, which dries out your shoes and prevents them from smelling later!